InfinitySurface/AWSCloudFormation/README.md

 ## Getting Started

-To get started, make sure you have an AWS account created and the 3 .yaml files to deploy on CloudFormation
+To get started, make sure you have an AWS account created and the 3 given .yaml files to deploy on CloudFormation

 ### Deploying the YAML Files